 Does The “Open Office” Layout Close The Door On Optimal Productivity?

 Four walls, a door, window, and a desk of your very own: these four seemingly trivial items that make up the “traditional office” have come to be a luxury that most business professionals can only dream about.
 Since the 1960s, the corporate office environment in the United States has undergone a shift that now heavily favors the “open office” workspace for a large majority of employees.
 The layout of the open office typically is one where an otherwise empty space is filled with either 1) cubicles and/or partial wall partitions or 2) tables/desks and chairs to be shared communally often with no real designation of assigned seating.
 With this shift came a new set of related challenges for countless individuals in the business world.
 An additional layer of challenges and complexity related to open office space is present in certain fields that center on providing services to businesses on site at their physical location, including healthcare IT consultants.
 The typical stressors that accompany this field are well known and most often are attributed to weekly airplane travel, hotel living, and long hours Monday-Thursday to make the most out of time spent “on site” with a client.
 By nature, the job description of most, however not all, healthcare IT consultants are for a fixed duration.
 Due to this fact, very rarely will a healthcare IT consultant arrive at each and every one of their clients and have a traditional office waiting for them to use all by themselves.
 This may not be the case for interim leadership positions or program managers, but largely it rings true.
-What more commonly happens is either a shared space of a meeting or conference room will be designated for a group of consultants to use or the consultant will get assigned their own cubicle often in the organization’s IT Department.
+What more commonly happens is either a shared space of a meeting or conference room will be designated for a group of consultants to use or the consultant will get assigned their own cubicle, often in the organization’s IT department.
 Many in the field have come to relish the prospect of getting their very own cubicle for the duration of an assignment, as having designated desk space and a readily available electrical outlet is more valuable than most things money can buy.
-However, when thinking about the high stakes of the typical type of work the majority of healthcare professionals undertake, it begs the question for healthcare IT consultants: are the stressors caused by certain office space layouts being given a hard enough look into?
+However, when thinking about the high stakes of the typical type of work the majority of healthcare professionals undertake, it begs the question for healthcare IT consultants: are the stressors caused by certain office space layouts being given a hard enough look?
 Has the industry as a whole overlooked the undeniable effects of having an office workspace conducive to producing the necessary high caliber work that is required in this demanding field?

 Job stress is not only an epidemic but also extremely costly.
 According to The American Institute of Stress, stress carries a “price tag” of over $300 billion each year in the United States alone.1 It does not require much of a leap to draw the conclusions on how the new norm of the open office workspace is contributing to that figure.
 A research study conducted by Jungsoo Kim and Richard de Dear at the University of Sydney determined that “[d]istraction by noise and loss of privacy were identified as the major causes of workspace dissatisfaction in open-plan office layouts.”2 In response to probably the most commonly purported benefit of open office spaces, being ease of collaboration, the study concluded “…overall workspace satisfaction due to the positive impact of ease of interaction in open-plan office layouts failed to offset the decrements by negative impacts of noise and privacy.
 This implies that even though occupants are satisfied with interactions in open-plan layout, their overall workspace satisfaction will eventually [decrease] unless a certain level of privacy and acoustical quality are provided. ”3 Kim and de Dear made sure to note in their study that the other existing research available also “…consistently identifies noise and lack of privacy as the key sources of dissatisfaction in open-plan office layouts.”4 “[S]tudies based on either occupant surveys and laboratory experiment report that noise, in particular irrelevant but audible and intelligible speech from co-workers, disturbs and negatively effects individual performance on tasks requiring cognitive processing.”5 Additionally, “[t]he loss of productivity due to noise distraction estimated by self-rated waste of working time was doubled in open-offices compared to private offices, and the tasks requiring complex verbal process were more likely to be disturbed than relatively simple or routine tasks.”6